 One trick to maintain freshness is to apply icing to the cut side of the cake, to help re-seal the cake against the elements.
 Plus, the recipient of that side-iced slice probably won’t complain about the extra topping.

 Another easy trick is to place a sheet of plastic directly on the sliced part, making sure to adhere it to all of the exposed cake.
 Then, wrap the cake as specified in the unsliced versions listed above.

-Storing that slice of wedding cake
+Storing wedding cake

 It’s traditional to store a portion of the wedding cake to be consumed a year later.
 How does that work?